ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 identity and/or complement it by temporary identity information (e.g., an IP address); its processing might also generate construction output (e.g., a public key or an IP address if those are generated on device).
-This output -- which can once again be modeled as an instance message -- may be referred to as an *identity manifest* when it primarily contains identity-related context information.
+This output -- which can once again be modeled as an instance-related message -- may be referred to as an *identity manifest* when it primarily contains identity-related context information.

 Construction messages need to refer to some kind of constructor in order to be able to start the actual construction process.
 In practice, these constructors are going to be modeled as an `sdfAction`,